absolomb/absolomb.github.io/_posts/2018-04-13-Linux-x86-Egghunter.md

 - We first need to set the ECX register to the bottom of the memory address space for sigaction to check.
 Page sizes in Linux x86 are 4096 which in hex is 0x1000, this contains nulls so to avoid this we'll need to first put 4095 into ECX then increment by 1 to get what we want.

-- We then need to execute sigaction and check for the EFAULT return value.
+- We then need to execute sigaction and check for the EFAULT return value (AL is checked with 0xf2 to save space).

-- If EFAULT is returned we need to increment the memory page address and rerun sigaction.
+- If EFAULT is returned we need to increment the memory page address and rerun sigaction to continue searching for valid memory addresses.

-- If EFAULT is not returned we know we have a valid address, so we load our egg in EAX, move the current valid address we want to check (currently stored in ECX) to EDI and run SCASD to check if we have a match.
+- If EFAULT is not returned we know we have a valid address, so we load our egg in EAX, move the current valid address we want to check against (currently stored in ECX) to EDI and run SCASD to check if we have a match.

 - If there is no match, we need to increment our memory address and redo the process.

 - If there is a match, we'll need to check for our egg again with SCASD.

 - If there is no match, increment the memory address and redo the process again.
-If it is a match, we've found our egg and can jump to EDI for execution.
+If it is a match again, we've found our egg and can jump to EDI for execution.

 ## Final Assembly Code